Financial assessment

 We will ask you about capital, including money in or from the following:

-- property or land that you own (excluding your main home that you live in if you are receiving care at home)
+- Property or land that you own (excluding your main home that you live in if you are receiving care in your own home)

 We’ll need to know if these are yours or shared with someone else, as only your share is taken into account.